+Table 3

-Table 3 Approximate number of hectares achievable t o construct each year according to each mat erial's supply у
+Approximate number of hectares achievable to construct each year according to each material's supply.

-Component Hectares (yr^{-1})
+Component Hectares (yr -1)

 Sawn wood and wood fuels 95,000,000

 Polymer film 83,000,000

 Steel nails 126,000,000

-Considerations used for determining the values in Table 3 include: no-waste construction, level ground, reallocation of 100% of the supply chain for each material (150% of polymer film supply given more extruders produced), perfect global preparation (i.e. no additional delays), and consistent material dimensions both at raw stage and production.
-Reasonably, there might be a factor of two uncertainty in any of these values.
+Reasonably, there might be a factor of two uncertainties in any of these values.
 Therefore, polymer film is not confidently the limiting factor.
 However, backup plans exist for the framing (such as using sticks and steel) and fasteners (such as using screws and lashing) in addition to the scaling of conventional production that would apply to all the components.
 These further considerations indicate that polymer extrusion is likely to be the limiting factor.

-2.3.2 Labor Requirements
+2.3.2.
+Labor requirements

 There are two required sources of labor: construction and farming.
-A structure made of lumber and polymer requires four people for framing and roofing at a rate of about 11 m^2 per hour (Truini, 2002).
-A 60-hour work week per laborer (Edmundson and Sukhatme, 1990) allows a builder to cover 725 m^2 per month; needs resulting from a GCR event would justify extended labor requirements.
+A structure made of lumber and polymer requires four people for framing and roofing at a rate of about 11 m2 per hour (Truini, 2002).
+A 60-hour work week per laborer (Edmundson and Sukhatme, 1990) allows a builder to cover 725 m2 per month; needs resulting from a GCR event would justify extended labor requirements.
 For the desired ground coverage, this translates to a construction labor requirement of 96 million builders.
 In reality, there will be many factors that will both speed up and delay the construction process, such as laborer exhaustion (Cates et al. "Fast Construction of Factories" To be published), loss in productive activity (Edmundson and Sukhatme, 1990), problems in shipping (Weintrit and Neumann, 2011), or material losses inherent in the construction industry (Berge, 2009).
 Factors that speed up a construction process include expert planning, modular construction (Fawcett et al., 2005), overmanning (more people working at the same time) (Hanna et al., 2007), and continuous construction (around the clock) (Hanna et al., 2008; Ibbs and Vaughan, 2015).
 Since the overall rate of construction will be constant each month, the construction labor requirement will not change during the first three years.
 After three years, when the polymer cover begins to degrade, construction will stop, and the construction labor force will be reduced to about half its requirement to begin replacing polymer from day one.
 At this point all polymer film extrusion will be dedicated to the replacement of used polymer.
 Additionally, at this point in time, the farming labor will stop increasing since ground coverage remains fixed.
-Requirements for farming labor in a greenhouse varies depending on species.
+Requirements for farming labor in a greenhouse vary depending on species.
 Plants grown in greenhouses may require more labor than plants grown outside because of their particular growing environment being less mechanized than, for instance, wheat or maize agriculture.
 Farming labor will be borrowed from the current agricultural labor force, particularly from local regions, which mostly encompass developing nations where farming is extensive (Food and Agriculture Organization of the United Nations, 2019).

-3 Solution
+3. Solution

-3.1 Scaling Approach
+3.1.
+Scaling approach